 Due to the high efficacy of this contraceptive method, it is recommended to do it in women who have been mothers and decide with total certainty not to have more children.

-However, for various reasons in the lives of these women, it is possible to change their minds and want a pregnancy again, which can be attempted through assisted reproduction or by reversing tubal ligation.
+However, for various reasons in the lives of these women, it is possible to change their minds and desire pregnancy again.

 Pregnancy by IVF